-THE death of the Manchester schoolgirl Lizzy Lowe was what prompted the Revd John Bell, a hymnwriter and speaker, and member of the Iona Community, to be open about his sexuality, he told a large audience at the Greenbelt festival on Saturday morning.
+THE death of the Manchester schoolgirl Lizzie Lowe was what prompted the Revd John Bell, a hymnwriter and speaker, and member of the Iona Community, to be open about his sexuality, he told a large audience at the Greenbelt festival on Saturday morning.

-At the end of a talk in which he took issue with conservative readings of scriptural passages about sexuality, Mr Bell, a Church of Scotland minister, told the audience that he had a vested interest the subject: he was gay himself.
+At the end of a talk in which he took issue with conservative readings of scriptural passages about sexuality, Mr Bell, a Church of Scotland minister, told the audience that he had a vested interest in the subject: he was gay himself.

 He had chosen not to broadcast the fact in order not to compromise the work his denomination had given him over the years, supervising new liturgy and the Church’s new hymnal.
 He has no partner.